 — Jonathan DeSousa, Precision Fluidics Division Applications Engineer

 The R9 valve has a variety configurations for flow and pressure, with pressure capability up to 100 psi (6.8 bar).

 The R9 liquid isolation valve meets many key regulatory requirements, allowing designers to focus on system design without worrying about whether or not this key component will cause issues when it comes time to certify their devices.
 The R9 valve is both RoHS- and Reach-compliant and also complies with many CE criteria.

 An advanced component, the R9 valve gives design engineers more freedom to expand the functionality of their products and still reduce operational cost.
 Its high-level performance and pressure ratings make it an ideal component for microcapillary flow channels and lab-on-a-chip (LOC) disposable testing technologies.

 In an era when engineering staffs seem to shrink as much and as quickly as the instruments they design, it helps to work with multi-faceted and experienced component suppliers.
 Precision Fluidics Division designed the next generation of liquid-handling products critical to the advancement of new diagnostic and analytical technologies, including valves, pumps and dispensing solutions.
 To speak to an engineer, call 603-595-1500.
-Learn how the compact, specially designed R9 valve can improve your clinical diagnostic device applications by downloading the white paper.

 Article contributed by senior product manager Don McNeil and Richard Whipple, marketing communications manager, Precision Fluidics Division, Hollis, New Hampshire.